2/19/2025

 Operator

-Your next question is from Nicole Magania with Berenstein.
+Your next question is from Nicole Magania with Bernstein.

 speaker

 Thank you for taking my question.
-My first question is on the broader renewable space while the government is pushing on the plans.
-We are hearing some headlines, you know, land availability for wind transmission access seems to be alluded to the presentation as well.
-And even PPA signing.
-So to share some color on these aspects, is India facing similar challenges or how does the company see it on these aspects?
+My first question is on the broader renewable space.
+While the government is pushing on their plans, we are hearing some headwinds, you know, land availability for wind, transmission access, which seems to be alluded to in the presentation as well, and even PPA signings.
+So, if you could share some color on these aspects, is Venue facing similar challenges or how does the company see it on these aspects?

 speaker